kubevirt/project-infra/docs/prow-clusters.md

 ## Prow Workloads

-This cluster hosted on [IBM Cloud Classic] and leveraging bare-metal servers is provided by [Red Hat].
+This federated cluster hosted on [IBM Cloud Classic] and leveraging bare-metal servers is provided by [Red Hat].

 In Prow’s configuration, it is referenced using the name `prow-workloads`.